ying32/govcl/Tools/res2go/README.md

   -outpath    Output directory, can be empty, the default is the current directory.
   -outmain    Whether to output "main.go", this is parsing lpr or dpr file, the default output.
   -outres     Outputs a Windows default resource file, if it does not exist, the default output.
+  -outbytes   Save the gfm file as a byte to the go file, the default output.
   -scale      The window scale option, the default is false.
   -encrypt    Using the encrypted format of the *.gfm file, the default is true.
   -h -help    Show help.